-The Doctor of Philosophy with an emphasis in Educational Administration/Educational Leadership and Organizational Development encompasses five specialties: P-12 Administration, Post-secondary Administration, Sport Administration, Human Resource Development, and Evaluation.
+The Doctor of Philosophy in Educational Leadership and Organizational Development encompasses five specialties: P-12 Administration, Post-secondary Administration, Sport Administration, Human Resource Development, and Evaluation.
 It prepares graduates to understand and perform basic and applied research in their specialty area.

 It is REQUIRED that you visit with the ELFH Doctoral coordinator or one of our faculty members for more detailed information and about the program before starting the application process.
 Your application cannot be processed without evidence of a telephone or office pre consultation.